DHQP/QuAISAR_singularity/README.md

     17. trimmed
     18. _pipeline_stats.txt - summary and status of all steps performed in the pipeline
-    19. .tax - determined taxonomy of isolate 20._time_summary.txt - estimate of length to complete each task
+    19. .tax - determined taxonomy of isolate
+    20. _time_summary.txt - estimate of length to complete each task

-    Isolates within the enterobacteriaceae family (currently the only taxa that plasFlow is being run on) -
+    Isolates within the Enterobacteriaceae family (currently the only taxa that plasFlow is being run on) -
     1. Assembly_Stats_plasFlow
     2. c-sstar_plasFlow
     3. GAMA_plasFlow